rgreminger/tilburg-science-hub/docs/workflow/directories.md

 - `input`: This subdirectory contains any required input files to run this step of the pipeline.
-Think of this as a directory that holds files from preceding modules (e.g., the analysis uses the *file exchange* to pull in the dataset from its preceding stage in the pipeline, `\data-preparation`).
+Think of this as a directory that holds files from preceding modules (e.g., the analysis uses the *file exchange* to pull in the dataset from its preceding stage in the pipeline, `/data-preparation`).

 - `temp`: These are temporary files, like an Excel dataset that needed to be converted to a CSV data set before reading it in